 If you’ve purchased your frying pans from brands like Calphalon and GreenPan, you might have the option to send back the old frying pans in the boxes of the new ones that arrived.
 These old pans will be taken by the manufacturer and recycled.
-This is a simple and hassle-free way for you to recycle old frying pans.
+This is a simple and hassle-free way to recycle old frying pans.

-You have the option to give away your frying pans through sites like Freecycle and Craigslist where they might find a new home.
-You can also donate the pans if they are in good condition to the Salvation Army and other local non-profits that can make use of them.
+You can give away your frying pans through sites like Freecycle and Craigslist, where they might find a new home.
+You can also donate the pans to the Salvation Army and other local non-profits that can use them if they are in good condition.

 Painted Pan Decor

-Old pans do not have to lie around or be thrown into the landfill.
-With some creative thinking and artistic strokes, you can transform an old pan into a beautiful decorative object that adds a shine to the room where it is placed.
+Old pans do not have to lie around or be thrown into landfill.
+With creative thinking and artistic strokes, you can transform an old pan into a beautiful decorative object that adds a shine to the room where it is placed.

 Once this is done, add a second and third layer of paint as necessary.
 The goal is to make sure that the paint coats the entire surface of the frying pan.
 You can use any color of your choice.